Real-Time Detection of Anomalies in Large-Scale Transient Surveys: Results

 The DNN and Bazin model's different approach to the regression problem causes slight differences in the anomaly score plots.
 The Bazin model regresses fluxes over time to learn the shape of each light curve as a function of time since trigger; while the DNN, on the other hand, regresses future fluxes over past data in a light curve and does not learn anything about time since trigger.
 This causes the DNN plots to have larger anomaly scores near the explosion time of each transient because the DNN's expectation of observing background flux is abruptly disrupted by the transient phase of an event.
 Furthermore, the Bazin model tends to have prediction light curves that are less smooth than the DNN, with some posterior samples having large deviations from the mean.
 This behaviour is because the Bazin model plots are produced from several independent fits to partial light curves.

 In Figure \ref{fig:anomaly_example}, we illustrate an example simulated kilonova with observations predicted using the SNIa models.
 The poor predictions and high anomaly scores indicate that this transient is flagged as anomalous with respect to the SNIa model - showing a first-order success in our method.
-We note that most kilonovae in the dataset were similarly flagged as highly anomalous at a similar epoch.
-As illustrated in Figure \ref{fig:Bazin_parameter_distribution}, the distribution of the $\tau_{\mathrm{fall}}$ and $\tau_{\mathrm{rise}}$ Bazin parameters of kilonovae is much lower than the mean of the SNIa prior distribution.
+Most kilonovae in the dataset were similarly flagged as highly anomalous at a similar epoch.
+The short timescale of the simulated kilonovae, which typically rise and fall within several days, requires much lower values for $\tau_{\mathrm{fall}}$ and $\tau_{\mathrm{rise}}$ than the SNIa prior distributions (in Figure \ref{fig:Bazin_parameter_distribution}) permit.
 Thus, the SNIa Bazin model struggles to model kilonova light curves, and in Figure \ref{fig:anomaly_example} it is dominated by this prior whereby the predicted light curves have a much larger $\tau_{\mathrm{fall}}$ than the data suggests, which causes a very high anomaly score.
 The DNN model appears to be more flexible, and is better at predicting the example kilonova light curve, but still has a very high anomaly score.

 To compare the anomaly scores of all transients in our data set against our trained models, we have modelled every transient in the testing sets with each of the regressive models.
 Since we obtain anomaly scores as a function of time, we record the anomaly score of each transient over a full light curve, and report the median of all scores in Figure \ref{fig:similarity_matrix}.